 The contrasting black and white sections of Chief have been the subject of speculation for many years, as no solid idea seemed to exist about what object Kline abstracted when creating this artwork.
 It was believed that the excessive use of the color black, which appeared often in Kline’s other works, was related to his childhood spent in a coal-mining community.

 Using large brushes and household paint to create his works, Kline’s paintings became almost completely unrecognizable from their original subject.

-However, the vibrancy and energy with which he created his compositions seemed to connect them to the titles that Kline gave them, making his paintings prominent examples of Action Paintings.
-No matter how lively yet urgent Kline’s paintings appeared to be, they were always carefully thought out and planned in their implementation.
+However, the vibrancy and energy with which he created his compositions seemed to connect them to the titles that Kline gave them, making his paintings prominent examples of action paintings.
+No matter how lively and urgent Kline’s paintings appeared to be, they were always carefully thought out and planned in their implementation.

 Jackson Pollock (1912 – 1956)

-One of the names most synonymous with the Abstract Expressionist movement was that of American artist Jackson Pollock, who made famous his drip painting technique during his career.
+One of the names most synonymous with the Abstract Expressionist movement was that of American artist Jackson Pollock, who was made famous through his drip painting technique.
 Although not the first artist to employ this technique, Pollock was acknowledged as the artist who was able to most successfully incorporate this technique into his artworks.

 Pollock went on to employ this technique in most of his Abstract Expressionist paintings, which are all still well-known today.